Skip to main content

 Rights Report: It’s not just their job, it’s our whole lives

 In 2024, Scotland incorporated the UNCRC into Scots Law.
-This development inspired us to start speaking more about children’s rights and co-produce a report on what’s needed to protect the rights of children and young people from armed forces families.
+This development inspired us to start speaking more about children’s rights and co-produce a report on what’s needed to protect the rights of children and young people from Armed Forces families.

 Read the report